backstage/backstage/docs/local-dev/cli-build-system.md

 duplicate work.

-In order to use the bundle, you extract it into a directory, run `yarn install --production`, and then start the backend using your backend package as the Node.js entry point, for example `node packages/backend`.
+In order to use the bundle, you extract it into a directory, run `yarn workspaces focus --all --production`, and then start the backend using your backend package as the Node.js entry point, for example `node packages/backend`.

 The `dist/bundle.tar.gz` is accompanied by a `dist/skeleton.tar.gz`, which has